JRHB314/VBCS-Integration/README.md

     CREATE (:Person {name: followerName})-[:FOLLOWS]->(userC))
   ```

-  Notice that here in the relationship, we don't need to write `[rel:FOLLOWS]` because we are only creating it, and don't reference it later in the query.<br>
+  Notice that here in the relationship, we don't need to write `[rel:FOLLOWS]` because we are simply creating the relationship, and don't reference it later in the query.<br>

   If we want to view who follows userC:

   ```
   MATCH (cFollowers)-[:FOLLOWS]->(userC:Person {name:"C"})
-  RETURN userC, cFollowers
+  RETURN cFollowers
   ```

   <img>